Journey planning

 The Man in Seat 61 not only explains where and how to buy tickets and make seat reservations, but also displays an assortment of photos and videos of the different trains you will be travelling on and the stations you will pass through.

-You will also find lots helpful information about where to eat and where to stay overnight close to railway stations on your route.
+You will also find lots helpful information about where to eat and where to stay overnight at close to railway stations on your route.